 Before I explain my process of preparing fabric with milk, I would like to clarify my use of language.
-Although milk and these other protein-rich materials are not technically mordants, the word mordant is often used informally to describe them.
+Although milk and these other protein-rich materials are technically binders not mordants, the word mordant is often used informally to describe them.
 I don’t have a problem with this, because in its basic sense a mordant is something that helps plant dyes bind to fabric.
-So I apologise to dye puritans for conflating these words, but I find that more people understand what I mean if I speak about milk as a mordant rather than a binder.

 For ethical reasons, I only use cow’s milk to mordant fabric when it would otherwise be going to waste.
 It doesn’t seem reasonable to buy it for this purpose when many people are starving and the dairy industry is horrific.
 But I have a friend who occasionally brings me bottles from their workplace that are close to their use-by date and were going to be thrown in the bin.
 Dumpster diving is also a good way to find wasted milk and put it to good use.

 Step one: add water to your milk at a ratio of 1:1.
 Pre-wet your cotton fabric (so it will absorb evenly) and add it to the milk.
 There should be enough space for the fabric to move freely.
 Let it soak for about half a day, stirring occasionally.
 This is best done on a cold day or in a very shady spot or else the milk will quickly get smelly and this smell will remain in the fabric even after dyeing.
 I soak fabric for less time in cow’s milk than when using soy milk, because it does tend to go bad faster (especially when it is already close to the use-by date).

 Step two: remove the fabric, squeeze out the excess milk and put it in your washing machine on a spin cycle.
 Then hang to dry.
 Putting it on a spin cycle means that there won’t be milk dripping down the side of the fabric as it dries, which would show up as streaks when you dye it.